BeanBagKing/1029_crack.py/README.md

 They did all the hard work and figured out Microsoft's formatting.

 **Update 1 Jun 2022 - Updated for Python 3**
+**Update 1 Apr 2023 - Update to add Golang script, see very bottom*

 Sample - Psudocode would be better spelled out as Base64(SHA256binary(UTF-16LE(UserName))
 Event ID 1029 Description is **Base64(SHA256(UserName)) is = UmTGMgTFbA35+PSgMOoZ2ToPpAK+awC010ZOYWQQIfc=-**